 This is one of a series of stories we are sharing to show what's inside CubeSmart.
 You not only get a peek inside our customer's storage unit, but also a peek inside what is important to them.
-Thank you to Jamie, customer of our CubeSmart store in Brooklyn, for sharing her story with us.
+Thank you to Jamie, a customer of our CubeSmart store in Brooklyn, for sharing her story with us.

 Pregnant with her third child, Jamie Murdoch is also caring for her mother who's on dialysis.
-The Brooklyn native, her 14 year-old daughter and her 4 year-old son recently moved in to Jamie's mother's one-bedroom apartment in Ft.
+The Brooklyn native, her 14-year-old daughter and her 4-year-old son recently moved in to Jamie's mother's one-bedroom apartment in Ft.
 Greene on quick notice.

 "My landlord sold the building and we had to move right away.
 I started to look around for another place but nothing is affordable around here and I needed to be close to my mom so moving in with her was the best option."

 In the meantime, she's stashed nearly all of their belongings at the CubeSmart facility on 945 Atlantic Avenue.